ToxicDonkeyButts/fifth-equilux/Spells/# Spellcasting.md

 ### Bonus Action

 A spell cast with a bonus action is especially swift.
 You must use a bonus action on your turn to cast the spell, provided that you haven't already taken a bonus action this turn.
-You can't cast another spell during the same turn, except for a cantrip with a casting time of 1 action.
+You can't cast another spell during the same turn.

 ### Reactions